magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/particle.md

    -  After clicking on NEXT, you should be presented with a file (**photonsetup.html**)
    -  Open the file

 After connecting the device, it will become visible on the Particle console.
-This will allow you to create an integration to receive data on ThingsBoard.
+This will allow you to create an integration to receive data on IoT Hub.

 ![Devices list](/images/user-guide/integrations/particle/particle-console-device-list.png)

-## ThingsBoard Integration Configuration
+## IoT Hub Integration Configuration

-To receive data from Particle Console, we need to create an integration on ThingsBoard and get a URL for Particle Integration.
+To receive data from Particle Console, we need to create an integration on IoT Hub and get a URL for Particle Integration.

 ### Uplink Converter

-Before setting up a **Particle integration**, you need to create an **Uplink Converter**, a script for parsing and transforming the data received by Particle integration to a format that ThingsBoard can consume.
+Before setting up a **Particle integration**, you need to create an **Uplink Converter**, a script for parsing and transforming the data received by Particle integration to a format that IoT Hub can consume.

 To create an **Uplink Converter**, go to the **Data Converters** section and click **Add new data converter** -> **Create new converter**, name it **"Uplink data converter for Particle Integration"** and select type **Uplink**.
 Use debug mode for now.